MartinSpiessl/zilu/README.md

 ```
 cd ZILU
 mkdir build
-./run_once.sh test
-./run_once.sh conj
+./run_once.sh zilu_linear1
 ```

 #### Notes
-+ The 'test', 'conj' are filenames located in 'cfg' folder without extension.
++ The 'zilu_linear1' is a file located in 'cfg' folder without extension.

 #### Add a new test
-- Follow the format such as 'cfg/test.cfg', put your test case in 'cfg' folder.
+- Follow the format such as 'cfg/template.cfg', put your test case in 'cfg' folder.
 - And then try to run the system and see what happens.

 ## Enjoy your tour with our Invariant Inference Framework: ZILU